Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/package-samples.md

 ## Importing package samples

+Before you import any package samples for URP, be aware that they require your project to be URP-compatible.
+A project is URP-compatible if you [created it from a template](creating-a-new-project-with-urp.md) or manually [installed and set up URP in it](InstallURPIntoAProject.md).
+If the project is not URP-compatible, errors can occur when you import a package sample.

-You import package samples through the [Unity Package Manager window](https://docs.unity3d.com/Manual/upm-ui.html).
-To do this:
+To import package samples, use the [Unity Package Manager window](https://docs.unity3d.com/Manual/upm-ui.html):

 1. Go to **Window** > **Package Manager** and, in the [packages list view](https://docs.unity3d.com/Manual/upm-ui-list.html), select **Universal RP**.
 2. In the package [details view](https://docs.unity3d.com/Manual/upm-ui-details.html), find the **Samples** section.